bor0/gidti/manuscript/chapter5.md

 is_it_monday _   = False
 ```

-For the sake of example, we will prove that for any given day, if it's Monday then `is_it_monday` will return `True`, and `False` otherwise.
+For the sake of example, we will prove that for any given day, if it's Monday then `is_it_monday` will return `True` and `False` otherwise.
 It's obvious from the definition of `is_it_monday`, but proving that is a whole different story.
 The type definition that we need to prove is:

 ```
 our_second_proof : (day : Weekday) -> day = Mon -> is_it_monday day = True
 ```

-We gave a name of the first parameter `day : Weekday` so that we can refer to it in the rest of the type definition.
-The second parameter says that `day = Mon`, and the return value is `is_it_monday day = True`.
-We can treat the first and the second parameter as givens, since we are allowed to assume them (per definition of implication).
+We gave a name of the first parameter `day : Weekday`, so that we can refer to it in the rest of the type definition.
+The second parameter says that `day = Mon` and the return value is `is_it_monday day = True`.
+We can treat the first and the second parameter as given, since we are allowed to assume them (per definition of implication).
 With that, we proceed to the function definition:

 ```
 our_second_proof day day_eq_Mon = Refl
 ```

-In this definition, `day` and `day_eq_Mon` are our assumptions (givens).
+In this definition, `day` and `day_eq_Mon` are our assumptions (given).
 If we run this code in Idris, it will produce an error at compile-time since it cannot deduce that `True` is equal to `is_it_monday day`.
 In the previous proof example, Idris was able to infer everything from the definitions at compile-time.
 However, at this point we need to help Idris do the inference since it cannot derive the proof based only on the definitions.
 We can change the `Refl` to a hole `?prf`:

 ```
   day : Weekday